Menopause Joint Pain

 If you are concerned about the severity and complexity of your symptoms, please seek professional medical advice to rule out any underlying health issues (like RA, fibromyalgia and osteoarthritis) and get the right assistance for your journey.

-How to support your joints through perimenopause and menopause
+How to support your joint health through perimenopause and menopause

-Research indicates that joint pain and muscle aches are common symptoms experienced by many women.
+Menopausal joint aches are common symptoms experienced by many women due to hormonal changes during menopause.
 Fortunately, there are lifestyle adjustments and treatment options to consider, ensuring you can continue to lead a more pain-free life.

 Eating well

-Swapping processed, convenience foods for a variety of colourful, nutrient-rich anti-inflammatory choices is a great start to supporting your body and reducing joint pain.
+Swapping processed, convenience foods for a variety of colourful, nutrient-rich anti-inflammatory choices is a great start to supporting your body and reducing menopausal joint pain symptoms.
 Cherries, berries, tomatoes, olive oil, dark green leafy vegetables (like spinach, kale and silverbeet), oily fish and nuts like almonds and walnuts are fantastic foods for fighting inflammation.
 They also help keep you feeling fuller and more energised during the day.

 Getting enough rest